arbor-sim/arbor/doc/cpp/hardware.rst

 .. cpp:function:: unsigned rank(const context&)

    Query the rank of the calling rank.
-If the context has an MPI communicator, the return is equivalent to :cpp:any:`MPI_Comm_rank`.
+If the context has an MPI communicator, the return value is equivalent to :cpp:any:`MPI_Comm_rank`.
    If the communicator has no MPI, returns 0.

 Here are some simple examples of how to create a :cpp:class:`arb::context` using